Forward-Lang/project-management/README.md

 while the Y-axis is the timeline (could be days, weeks, months, etc.).
 The magnitude of each bar is the duration of the task.

-A task may have a start- and due-date,
+A task may have a start- and end-date,
 it may also have an indication of its progress,
 and its dependencies.

+> NB: A task's start- and end-date,
+> are __not__ the same as its creation- and due-date.

 For defining dependencies and in turn progress,
 Gantt charts usually rely on a work-breakdown structure.